nixworks/public/news/2010/09/11/index.md

 ##### U.S. Army
 ### [U.S. Army Staff Sergeant Salvatore Giunta is awarded the Medal of Honor for his actions during the ongoing War in Afghanistan, the first living recipient to be so honored since the Vietnam War. ](/news/2010/09/11/u-s-army-staff-sergeant-salvatore-giunta-is-awarded-the-medal-of-honor-for-his-actions-during-the-ongoing-war-in-afghanistan-the-first-liv.md)
-_Context: Salvatore Giunta, Staff Sergeant, Vietnam War, U.S. Army, War in Afghanistan, Medal of Honor_
+_Context: U.S. Army, Vietnam War, War in Afghanistan, Medal of Honor, Salvatore Giunta, Staff Sergeant_

 ##### Muslim
 ### [Muslims around the world celebrate the feast of Eid al-Fitr marking the end of the holy month of Ramadan. ](/news/2010/09/11/muslims-around-the-world-celebrate-the-feast-of-eid-al-fitr-marking-the-end-of-the-holy-month-of-ramadan.md)